bryantanderson/consistent-hashing/README.md

 Writing `VISUALIZE` to stdin prints out a visualization of the hash ring and the nodes (virtual and physical) on it to stdout.

-Writing `TRIGGER_NODE_FAILURE` to stdin will be accepted, but it is currently unimplemented and will do nothing.
+Writing `TRIGGER_NODE_FAILURE` to stdin will trigger the failure of a random node, and subsequently a redistribution of keys.

 All other commands will be rejected by the application.